Yasabs10/panelreader.koplugin/README.md

 * **ImportError (PIL/Pillow):** Ensure you ran `pip install Pillow`.
 * **No Panels Found:** Ensure the JSON file is in the same directory as the manga and the filenames match exactly.
 * **Import Errors (cv2):** Re-run the dependency installation commands for `opencv-python`.

----

-Would you like me to update the `process_manga.py` logic to handle specifically large files or colored manga more efficiently?